 When people are struggling, their ability to give empathy often goes down.
 An emotionally sick person, such as someone with severe depression or addiction, becomes self-focused.
 This act of being overly attendant to one’s self can come at the expense of relationships.
 Many people talk about the need for empathy from a clinician, but it is rarely discussed as a deficit within the patient.

 Another way of describing this is within a family system.
 If someone is chronically impaired, either through mental illness or substance intoxication, that person cannot effectively be there to meet the needs of the other family members.
 They don’t have the ability to stay present or actively listen to the rest of the families’ problems.
 Instead, they require empathy from the family.
 This entire pattern contributes to some of the lack of trusting that individual.

 It is important to find ways to give empathy back to loved ones once healing begins.
 If you are someone healing from an issue like alcoholism, make a conscious effort to emotionally give to others when you are feeling more stable.
 This does not mean fixing or solving other people’s problems.
 It means staying present and listening nonjudgmentally.
 This serves two wonderful purposes: being there for others when they need support and rebuilding trust from others of your own health.

-Because issues with trust are so prevalent with addiction and mental health, they need to be talked about very openly.
+Talking openly about trust is important because these issues are so prevalent with addiction and mental health.
 The above trust triangle is a useful framework to deepen such a discussion.
 Our clinical program at CeDAR focuses heavily on family healing, and the use of such tools can make family therapy more productive.
-Each of these variables can be injured during the cycle of addiction.
-By identifying them and consciously rebuilding each variable, families can feel quality restoration of trust.
+The addiction cycle can injure each of these variables.
+By identifying them and consciously rebuilding each variable, families can feel the quality restoration of trust.